linroger/Wealth-of-Nations/Advanced Investments/Lecture 4- Investor Sentiment.md

 $$

-So in this version,  investor sentiment is driven by excessively volatile expectations of dividend growth that vary around the constant true expected growth rate $g$.
+So in this version,  [[Lecture 4- Investor Sentiment|investor sentiment]] is driven by excessively volatile expectations of dividend growth that vary around the constant true expected growth rate $g$.

 Second,  sentiment could reflect time-varying risk aversion or time-varying risk perceptions that make investors demand a time-varying expected rate of return $\tilde{\theta}_{t}$ from stock market investments,  while investors' expected growth rate is equal to the true growth rate $g$.
 In this case,